Binary Search Tree in Action (Basic Operations)

 return null;

-has only one non-empty child node, then it should let this child take its place.
+has only one non-empty child.
+Let this child take A

 // After excluding case 1